 Cocora Valley’s palm trees are the tallest variation of palms globally, with the tallest reaching 60m (200ft).

-The valley gives visitors a feeling of stepping back in time thousands of years due to the towering palms, long grasses and mist-covered mountains.
+The valley gives visitors a feeling of stepping back thousands of years due to the towering palms, long grasses and mist-covered mountains.

 4- The Coffee Triangle